River Brent: Pollution

 and the area in Brent is affected by diffuse urban pollution and drain misconnections as of 2010.

-The Silk Stream tributary was still the victim of at least one sewerage outflow pipe in 2010.
+The Silk Stream tributary was still the victim of at least one sewage outflow pipe in 2010.

-Thames Water was called in 2010 to replace a collapsed sewer pipe in Queens Walk, Ealing but found that a stretch of town houses were in fact not properly connected to the sewerage system when they had been built in 2000; for 10 years their effluent had been carried into the River Brent.
+Thames Water was called in 2010 to replace a collapsed sewer pipe in Queens Walk, Ealing but found that a stretch of town houses were in fact not properly connected to the sewage system when they had been built in 2000; for 10 years their effluent had been carried into the River Brent.
 The Environment Agency's, environment management team leader, Sarah Mills, said: "Approximately eight to nine town houses have been found to be misconnected, which Thames Water have advised would have occurred when they were built around the year 2000."

-A later, but thankfully much smaller, sewerage leak occurred nearby on 3 April 2011.
+A later, but thankfully much smaller, sewage leak occurred nearby on 3 April 2011.

 Culverting and flood alleviation works

 Corseting or embanking (to form dry land embankments known in the US as levees) mostly took place in the 20th century, along most of the course.
 The banks' width could be reduced due to water retained by the Canal Feeder.
 The mid-course of the river had been about 5 ft deep, rising to about 14 ft when it caused local flooding.
 Local flood alleviation work has mostly taken place from the 1940s to the 1970s, as Brent's Tokyngton Park.
 Brentford's section has been modified, cleansed and dredged several times since the late 19th century.

 The River Brent, proto-Brent River Park and surrounding area almost became a section of the Greater London Council's flood prevention scheme plans for Ealing in the 1970s.
 The Brent flood prevention scheme was finally completed in the 1980s.

 The intermittent flooding in the 1970s was causing significant damage to buildings in Greenford's Costons Lane area and roads and parkland.
 The then controversial proposal was to channel the Brent into a concrete trough, possibly covered with a concrete lid, some 75 ft wide.

 The planned scheme had allowed natural flood plains, away from housing, roads and riverside footpaths to soak up the excessive water flow to reduce the level of flooding through the passage of the flood water into the underlying ground water level.

 Parts of the river's course that had been buried under concrete for most of the 20th century were planned to be uncovered to revitalise the area in 2008.